Dav1dde/lumen/README.md

 Lumen
 =====

+## THIS REPOSITORY IS DEAD - Lumen is a part of Kate/Kdevelop now and maintained on the official git server ##

 Lumen is a KTextEditor autocompletion plugin for the D programming language, which works e.g. in Kate or KDevelop.